 Marker series.
 This marker is included in the Georgia Historical Society/Commission, and the United Daughters of the Confederacy marker series.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Confederate Hospital (approx. 1.1 miles away); Federals at Barnesville (approx. 3.9 miles away); Gachet Home Confederate Hospital (approx. 4˝ miles away); Confederate Hospitals (approx. 4.6 miles away); Lamar County (approx. 4.7 miles away); Barnesville Blues (approx. 4.7 miles away); Roosevelt’s Barnesville Speech (approx. 5 miles away).
+Confederate Hospital (approx. Federals at Barnesville (approx. 3.9 miles away); Gachet Home (approx. 4.3 miles away); a different marker also named Confederate Hospital (approx. 4˝ miles away); Confederate Hospitals (approx. 4.6 miles away); Lamar County (approx. 4.7 miles away); Barnesville Blues (approx. 4.7 miles away); Roosevelt’s Barnesville Speech (approx. 5 miles away).

 Categories. • Cemeteries & Burial Sites • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on December 27, 2008, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,089 times since then.
+This page has been viewed 1,115 times since then and 2 times this year.
 Photos: 1. submitted on December 27, 2008, by David Seibert of Sandy Springs, Georgia.
 2, 3, 4. submitted on November 9, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.